JSanchezIO/react-xy-grid/README.md

 import { Cell, Grid, GridContainer } from "react-xy-grid";
 ```

-Assuming, your build system supports CSS importing in script files, you will not have to manually import the CSS file as the module's index file import's a compiled CSS version of the Foundation styles.
+Using this syntax, you will not have to manually import the CSS file as the module's index file import's a compiled CSS version of the Foundation styles.

 > This assumes that your build system is configured to handle importing `.css` files in your scripts.